linkedin marketing guide

 Moreover, if you tag too many people in your content, the chances for virality will drop.

-LinkedIn's algorythm is continously changing and you will always see announcements about new updates. Β
+LinkedIn's algorithm is continously changing and you will always see announcements about new updates. Β

-Some of the newest updates indicate that "viral strategies aimed at gaining maximum likes and followers will be less effective in the updated LinkedIn environment".
+Some of the newest updates indicate that viral strategies to maximize the number of likes and followers will be less effective in the updated LinkedIn environment.

-You should know that your brand's best ambassadors are your employees.
+You should know that your brand's best ambassadors are your own team.

 And you can do that by asking them to share articles from the company's blog, new features, events, - mentioning the company name in the post.